Uberspace/lab/source/guide_grav.rst

 -------------------

 Open isabell.uber.space/admin/tools/scheduler
-Copy and paste the command from the page, it will smiliar to this:
+Copy and paste the command from the page, it will look similar to this:

 .. code-block:: console
  :emphasize-lines: 1